SilentGene/MarkerMuse/README.md

 4. Run MarkerMuse in your preferred mode.
 5. Select the highest-ranked marker gene for alpha-diversity estimation.

----

-## 📄 License

-MIT License (recommended, but modify as needed for your project).

----

 ## 🤝 Contributing

 Pull requests, suggestions, and issue reports are welcome.
 Please open an issue if you have ideas for additional scoring metrics or want support for new SingleM output formats.

----

-## 🙌 Acknowledgements

-MarkerMuse was created to support robust alpha-diversity analysis from SingleM results, combining ecological intuition with data-driven modeling.

-Happy analyzing! 🎉